 - Social-emotional, intellectual, and physical growth

 At CEED, we continuously work to recognize and respond to our own biases and the ways in which dominant groups have shaped long-held systemic inequities and norms in early childhood.
 We value diverse viewpoints and experiences and promote reflection in our work and the work of others.
 We are committed to equity, integration, and inclusion in our workplace and the broader community.

 Since 1975, we’ve supported early education professionals who help children from infancy through age eight learn and develop to the best of their abilities.

-CEED is a center within the Institute of Child Development (Department of Child Psychology) at the University of Minnesota.
-The Institute is a premier center of scholarship, teaching, and research that is devoted to understanding and supporting how children learn and grow.
+CEED is a center within the Institute of Child Development (ICD) at the University of Minnesota.
+ICD is a premier center of scholarship, teaching, and research that is devoted to understanding and supporting how children learn and grow.